Level Up Your Container Security Game

 Figure 4: Windows containers in Windows Admin Center (Source: Microsoft)

-Containerization and security
+Containerization security: risks and strategies

 Because containerization has become increasingly prevalent in software development and deployment, understanding and addressing its security implications is paramount.
 Though containers offer numerous benefits, they also introduce specific security challenges that must be managed to protect applications and data effectively.